Extended Project Qualification

-The Extended Project Qualification (EPQ) sits alongside A-levels in the Tonbridge School Sixth Form Curriculum, providing pupils with an opportunity to develop academic and project management skills, combined with an opportunity to study a topic that is unique and interesting to them.
+The Extended Project Qualification (EPQ) sits alongside A-levels within the Tonbridge School Sixth Form Curriculum.
+It offers students a unique opportunity to hone academic and project management skills while delving into a topic that piques their individual interest.

-The course entails a total of 120 hours of study, incorporating 30 hours of taught skills to support the pupil’s acquisition of new skills to help them succeed in their EPQ.
+The course spans a total of 120 hours of study, incorporating 30 hours of taught skills to support students in acquiring new competencies essential for excelling in their EPQ.

 Gill, T (2016) Research Matters: A Cambridge Assessment publication. © UCLES 2017

 "Where applicants have undertaken the Extended Project Qualification (EPQ), this will not be a condition of any offer but the University recognises that the EPQ will provide an applicant with the opportunity to develop research and academic skills relevant for study at Oxford.
 Candidates are encouraged to draw upon relevant EPQ experience when writing their personal statement."